-Starting in X13, you can edit CAD blocks directly from the User Catalog.
+You can also edit CAD blocks directly from the User Catalog.
 To do so, access the User Catalog, right-click on the CAD block you'd like to modify, then select Edit CAD Block from the contextual menu that appears.